Welcome to the homepage for my Linux Mint migration ebook series

-The Super Edition of this ebook is now sold through LuLu.com, Apple iBooks and Barnes and Noble Nook. (the original ebook is no longer available for download through this site).
+Both ebooks are now sold through LuLu.com, Apple iBooks and Barnes and Noble Nook. (the original ebook is no longer available for download through this site mainly because the 2nd ebook contains everything the 1st ebook had and tons more).
 Due to the brutal fees charged by Amazon there is no plan to sell a Kindle version (mobi format) using Amazon's service.
 However, you can buy the ebook from lulu.com and use Calibre for Linux to convert the ePub into Kindle (mobi) format and upload to your Kindle device using usb.

 This ebook is not your typical book.
 It is not just for reading.
 You will be copying and pasting right out of the ebook into a terminal at times.
 I highly recommend that you purchase the ebook from lulu.com and view it in Linux using Calibre or Sigil.
 Sigil is an epub editor.
 Be careful not to change/modify the book if using Sigil.